777MW/TwilightToggle-Background-Service/README.md

 🕒 This magic switch can be automatically toggled on and off at your desired time of day.

-💻 *Built entirely in C# and compatible with Windows 10 & 11.*
+💻 Built entirely in C# and compatible with Windows 10 & 11.

 ![TwilightToggleBanner](./assets/example.png)

 ## 🚀 Getting Started

 **Download the Latest Release Installer:**
-- Coming soon!
+>Coming soon!

--- OR --
+*- OR -*

 1. **Clone the repo**:
     ```bash